Bira/octopus-carnival/_drafts/lphr-scene-13.md

 and Nox.
 The layout is effectively a gauntlet that funnels the party through the bulk of these forces and into a confrontation with Nox.

+Interior walls are 6-inch thick stone (ablative DR 78, HP 75).
+Doors are identical to the ones up top, and the mithril key also opens them all.
+The entire level is brightly lit by Continual Light spells.

 Aside from Nox's loot, most of the treasure in this level consists of recovered Archivist documents that can be sold to collectors.